vhsjwp01/tvdb-scraper/README.md

 ```
   * **NOTE:** The `defaults_file` variable in the script can be overridden by exporting an environment variable called `TVDB_SCRAPE_DEFAULTS`

-This script parses the named file to create something knowable by **thetvdb.com** API like so:
+This script parses the file named by argument 1 to create something knowable by **thetvdb.com** API like so:
 * Assume a path of `incoming_folder="/tmp/foo"`
 * Assume a path of `staging_folder="/tmp/staging"`
 * Assume a name of tvshow in `incoming_folder` of `"tvshow.name.s01e01.x264.ExAmPlE.mkv"`